edjw/edjw-old-blog/posts/2020-04-18-on-the-whataboutery-around-the-takeover-of-newcastle-united.md

 Ethical purity is impossible.
 No-one meets that test.
 No-one is asking for ethical purity.
 Torture is wrong.
 It is infinitely worse than taking an Uber.

 Newcastle should not be involved with a prospective owner who commits torture.

+## 6. Whatabout the Queen/Prince William/Prince Charles/Donald Trump/Boris Johnson?

+If Mohammad bin Salman is good enough for them to meet him, he’s good enough for Newcastle

+Maybe they should not have met him.
+Maybe they took him to task on human rights?
+A photo of someone meeting someone is not a good reason why it’s ok for a club to accept someone like that as their owner.

+## 7. Whatabout other owners?

+All owners are bad men with a bad past (apparently).
+Hardly any (no?) other owner has abused people in the way Saudi Arabia has.